 - The affairs and business of the Association are to be managed and conducted by the Steering Committee of the Association, which shall consist of the ICLARS President, a Vice-President and seven members.
 At least four of the following six geographical regions shall be represented in the Steering Committee: (i) Africa, (ii) Asia, (iii) Europe, (iv) Latin America, (v) United States & Canada, and (vi) Oceania.
 No State shall, however, have more than one member in the Steering Committee.
 Organizers of the ICLARS congresses will be pro tempore members of the Steering Committee without a right to vote.
 Decisions shall be taken by an absolute majority of the Steering Committee.

-- An alphabetical list of candidates for the Presidency and to the Steering Committee will be published in the ICLARS website thirty days prior to the General Assembly meeting at which an election is scheduled.
+- An alphabetical list of the candidates for the Presidency and for the Steering Committee shall be published on the Association’s website and emailed to members of the Association at least thirty days prior to the General Assembly meeting at which an election is scheduled.

 - The election of the President shall be conducted prior to the selection of the remaining members of the Steering Committee.
 The President shall be elected by an absolute majority of those present and voting.
 If this majority is not achieved at the first vote, a "run-off" ballot shall be held between the two candidates who have obtained the greatest number of votes.
 The President, after his election, and after election of the Steering Committee, will designate the Vice-President from amongst the members of the Steering Committee.

-- For the election to the Steering Committee members other than the President, no member can vote for more than eight names.
+- For the election to the Steering Committee of members other than the President, no member can vote for more than eight names.
 Members may not vote more than once for any candidate.
-Regulations concerning the election shall be prepared by the Promoting Committee and made known to the ICLARS members at least six months before the second ICLARS congress.
-These regulations must comply with the provisions of art.
-11-13.

 - Policy decisions, administration and management tasks in relation to the ICLARS activity shall be taken and carried out by the Steering Committee which for this purpose shall have wide powers both as regards ordinary and extraordinary administration and also with regard to third parties.
 The Steering Committee shall take its decisions by majority vote.
 When votes are equal, the President's casting vote shall be decisive.
 Each member of the Steering Committee may be represented by another member by proxy; but no member shall cast more than two votes.
 The Committee shall be empowered, if so decided by an absolute majority of those present, to appoint one or more of its members as representatives for carrying out one or more tasks.